Rename Endpoint

 expecting payload "SomeRequestMessage"

-As the sketch shows, the refactoring targets a single endpoint that contains one or more operations.
+The refactoring targets a single endpoint that contains one or more operations (here: just one).

 Design Smells